-I’ve been making milk kefir for a while now, and it’s so easy to do and provides so many health benefits.
-Try making kefir to add to your favorite smoothie, or just drink it on its own for a snack.
-Learn all about how to make milk kefir in this easy tutorial.
+I’ve been making milk kefir for a while now.
+It’s so easy to do and provides so many health benefits.
+Try making kefir with raw milk for even more health benefits to add to your favorite smoothie, or just drink it on its own for a snack.
+Learn all about how to make raw milk kefir in this easy tutorial.

 PIN IT FOR LATER!